gumroad/wp-gumroad/gumroad/README.txt

 The Gumroad overlay lets you bring in the Gumroad purchase pages right onto your site, so that transactions can happen inline — in a pretty Gumroad lightbox — without ruining the browsing experience for your customers (taken from the official [Gumroad overlay documentation](https://gumroad.com/overlay)).

 This plugin simply embeds the Gumroad JavaScript snippet on the posts or pages you specify.
-Just check the box in the sidebar when editing a post or page.
+Just check the box along the right sidebar when editing a post or page.

-You can also enable Gumroad on pages with multiple posts such as home or archive pages.
+You can also enable Gumroad on the home page or archive pages where multiple posts are shown.
+Just look under Settings in your WordPress dashboard.

-Then just add the links to your Gumroad products on your posts and pages (i.e. `http://gum.co/demo`).
+Now just add links to your Gumroad products on your posts and pages (i.e. `http://gum.co/demo`).

 == Installation ==